return42/sphkerneldoc/linux_src_doc/drivers/media/v4l2-core/tuner-core_c.rst

 Description
 -----------

-This function applys the tuner config to tuner specified by tun_setup structure.
+This function applies the tuner config to tuner specified by tun_setup structure.
 It contains several per-tuner initialization "magic"

 .. _`tuner_s_type_addr`: